Allan Graf

-Allan Lee Graf (born December 16, 1949) is an American athlete, actor, stuntman and director.
+Allan Lee Graf is an American athlete, actor, stuntman and director.

 A high school All-American football player at San Fernando in Los Angeles, California, Graf played offensive guard for the undefeated national champion University of Southern California Trojans in 1972.
 After a brief experience playing professional football, Graf stumbled into stunt work, and over time has become a stunt coordinator in Hollywood, coordinating stunts in football movies like Any Given Sunday and Friday Night Lights.
 Graf likes to cast himself in onscreen stunt roles, and has appeared in many television shows and movies.
 Graf has become a second unit director, working on films such as Wayne's World, The Replacements, The Waterboy, We Were Soldiers, and Jerry Maguire.

 Early life and education

 Allan Lee Graf was raised in Sylmar, California, but transferred to San Fernando High School in tenth grade.
 According to Graf, San Fernando was the best high school football program in the state in the 1970s.
 Though originally from mostly white Sylmar, Graf proved himself sufficiently as a defensive player at San Fernando to be elected captain of the more integrated Tigers team as a senior.
 In 1968, the San Fernando Tigers won the Los Angeles City High School football championship, going undefeated; Graf was selected L.A.
 City co-player of the year and a Parade Magazine All-American at defensive tackle.

 Heavily recruited by Pac-8 universities, Graf opted to stay in his native Los Angeles to play for John McKay and the University of Southern California Trojans.
 Graf was unhappy when line coach Rod Humenuik told him he'd be playing offensive tackle.
 Graf liked to tackle offensive ball carriers; with his natural aggressiveness, he felt he would play better on defense.
 Humenuik said: "With your speed you're a great pulling guard.
 You have a natural tendency to pull with your hips."
 Graf started three years at tackle for the Trojans.
 During USC's remarkable undefeated 1972 season, Graf played with Trojan legends Lynn Swann, Pat Haden and Sam Cunningham, helped Anthony Davis to get a record six touchdowns against rival Notre Dame, and won a national championship ring after defeating Ohio State in the 1973 Rose Bowl.
 The 1972 USC Trojans have sometimes been classed among the best college football teams of all time.
 Thirty three teammates on the 1972 roster would eventually be drafted by teams in the National Football League, including five first round picks.